psychodadjoke/AdBlocks/README.md

 # AdBlocks
-Personal blacklists for my PiHoles and AdAways
+Personal blacklists for my PiHoles and AdAways<br>
 I'll add some Scripts and Stuff later